erik-sv/encypher-ai/docs/package/user-guide/extraction-verification.md

 secret_key = get_secret_key()

 # Create a metadata encoder with the secret key
-encoder = MetadataEncoder(secret_key=secret_key)
+encoder = UnicodeMetadata(private_key=secret_key)

 # Verify text
-is_valid, extracted_metadata, clean_text = encoder.verify_text(encoded_text)
+is_valid, verified_metadata = encoder.verify_metadata(
+    text=encoded_text,
+    public_key_resolver=resolve_public_key
+)
 print(f"Verification result: {'✅ Verified' if is_valid else '❌ Failed'}")
 ```

 ## Implementation Details

-### HMAC Verification Process
+### Digital Signature Verification Process

 The verification process involves:

-1. Extracting the embedded metadata and HMAC
+1. Extracting the embedded metadata and signature
-2. Recalculating the HMAC using the extracted metadata and the secret key
+2. Looking up the public key corresponding to the key_id in the metadata
-3. Comparing the recalculated HMAC with the embedded HMAC
+3. Verifying the signature using the public key

-If they match, the verification succeeds, indicating the content hasn't been tampered with.
+If the signature is valid, the verification succeeds, indicating the content hasn't been tampered with.

 ### Metadata Format